Vitis HLS

 Coding and Debugging

-Note that the skeleton code takes advantage of arbitrary precision integer type ap_uint
+Note that the skeleton code takes advantage of arbitrary precision integer type ap_uint.
+A useful reference of arbitrary precision integer data types can be found in the user guide.

 How you choose to implement the algorithm may affect the resulting accuracy of your design as reported by the test bench.
-We expect that your design would achieve an error of less than 10% on the provided testing set.
+We expect that your design would achieve an accuracy of at least 89% on the provided testing set.
 You may use the console output or the generated out.dat file to debug your code.

 Design Exploration